Full-Stack Development With React and Java (Spring Boot): Complete 2025 Guide

 - The hello() method returns a simple "Hello World" message as a response.

-Database Integration
+Database Integration in Spring Boot

-Security and Authentication
+Security and Authentication in Spring Boot

 In this section, we’ll create a simple security configuration using Spring Security and Basic Auth for authentication.

-Developing the Reactjs Frontend with API Integration
+Developing the React Frontend With Java Backend API Integration

 We'll now focus on integrating a React frontend with the Java backend we created.
 This is not a React learning tutorial, so we won't delve deeply into React concepts.
 Instead, we'll concentrate on how to connect your React app with the Java Spring Boot APIs we've built.
 We already covered how to set up a react project.
 Now, let's focus on how to connect our React frontend to the Java backend we created.